Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Johnathan Gopel - Remove virtual.md

 - Increase in compile time
 - May add complexity to your code (vtables are pretty easy to understand and common knowledge)

-# Benefits of avoiding virtual
+# Benefits of Avoiding Virtual

 - static and virtual is not possible at the same time
 - without virtual, finally static can be used